 In the book 100 years of God’s Blessings published by St. Michael the Archangel Catholic Church in 1967 there is a photo of teachers and students of Butterfly School in 1911.
 The teacher was Nettie Klein.
 The students were Lydia Fink (married Philip Baker), Bill Bueker, Ed Swingler, Otto Swingler, Ed Van Noy, Henry Feldhake, Celie Deters (married Sylvester Westjohn) and Agnes Deters.

 Some of the later teachers were: Marion Walker, Lowell Gordon, George Miller, Isa Wennet, Bessie Boling, Mearl McCassion, Vera White, Mrs. Mason and Lula Clark Damascus Browning.
 Mrs. Browning was there the last five years that the school was open.
 The school closed after the 1953-54 school year.
-The building is gone and a house built by Robert and Joyce Waitkus is there now.
+The building is gone and a house built by Scott and Michelle Schaefer is there now.

 Pie suppers were one of the activities held in those little one room country schools.
 Sara Baker Carpenter remembers the pie suppers that were held.
 At one supper her pie was bought by her future husband Charles Carpenter.